Txucishvili/sassync/README.md

 # sassync

-sassync is a library to help you quick start typing a sass/scss files with collected mixins and functions, alsou included project wrapper.
+sassync is a library to help you quick start typing a sass/scss files with collected mixins and functions, included project wrapper.

 License
 ----